Our 2017 Executive

 Ronda Payne, Secretary - email@example.com

 A writer since she could hold a pen, Ronda Payne is passionate about her craft.
-A regular contributor to IHR (Integrated Health Retailer) and Country Life in BC, Ronda continues to grow in her writing career.
-She joyfully lives in Maple Ridge, BC in "yet another" renovation project home with her husband and pets.
+A regular contributor to Country Life in BC, Modern Agriculture, Orchard & Vine and a wide range of other publications.
+She also works for businesses who need their story told (be it a case study, blogging or articles).
+Ronda continues to grow in her writing career while she joyfully lives in Maple Ridge, BC in "yet another" renovation project home with her husband and pets.

 Meet our other members